swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-4-reproduce-the-experiment-with-dvc/index.md

 git push
 ```

-The parameters discussed before, defined in the `params.yaml` file can be edited to re-run the experiment.
+The parameters discussed before - defined in the `params.yaml` file - can be edited to re-run the experiment.
 DVC will track all these parameters and store the outputs' results in its cache so it will not re-run the experiment if not needed.

 Congrats!
 You now have a defined and common way to reproduce the pipeline to create a model.
 The steps will be run only if files or parameters change.